dbzkunalss/mlwe-pake/README.md

 # MLWE-PAKE Implementation

 This project is a demonstration of a Password-Authenticated Key Exchange (PAKE) protocol using the Module Learning With Errors (MLWE) cryptographic primitive.
-It is designed for educational purposes and should not be used in production environments.

 ## Overview